Sanhei/GLE-Model-validation-and-analysis/README.md

 ## Runing the program.
 Environment:
 GCC 14++ or higher version.
-FFTW.
+FFTW(boost/math for spline, akima spline need to set the boundary, but you can delete it).
 For fitting part and plotting, we use python.
-There we may use the package
+There we may use the package: lmfit, matplotlib, numpy

 ```bash
 export PYTHONPATH="~/python_path/lib/python3.x/site-packages"